On this great and glorious Sunday, May 5th, in the Year of our Lord 2013 A.D., the Eastern

 homeland or a race or a culture or an identity this story speaks very powerfully to me.
 No, I don't

-hate colored people because they were antagonists in the War of the Ring, but I am very proud of my
+hate colored people because they were antagonists in the War of the Ring, but I am very proud of my own type of people for sticking to their guns, kicking ass, and standing up for their traditions, peoples

 and way of life.
 Because we whites have been taught not to do this in the 'real world' it is nice to at least